Experience Sustainable Periods with Cherriful

 Cherriful Period Cup

 Do you use any sustainable period products?
-Have you heard of Cherriful?
-What is your favourite way to look after yourself during your period?
+How do you look after yourself during your period?
+Do you like to find ways to be sustainable?

 Let me know all your thoughts in the comments below 🙂